We follow the National Curriculum for Art and Design

 Art, craft and design embody some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
 They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.

 Art and Design Technology are taught in blocks alternately at the end of each half term.
 Across Art week, children plan and develop their skills and ideas around a topic, working towards their final piece.
-We have lots of exciting topics which fit the new curriculum, from Roman mosaics to Mayan Masks!
-We look at a variety of techniques including collage, printing, drawing, painting, textiles, computer and 3D design and also explore and reflect on work of many different artists from Andy Warhol to L.S Lowry.
-As well as working and developing ideas in sketch books, we like to exhibit our art around the school (take a look at the corridor display!) and beyond!
+We have lots of exciting topics which fit the new curriculum, from Roman mosaics to Viking Jewellery!
+We look at a variety of techniques including collage, printing, drawing, sculpture, painting, textiles, computer and 3D design and also explore and reflect on work of many different artists.
+As well as working and developing ideas in sketch books, we like to exhibit our art around the school.

 We are developing our curriculum to ensure that our pupils gain a depth of knowledge; we promote the progression of skills; and teach through an effective sequence of learning.

 We wish to develop the following 'Essential Characteristics' in our pupils as artists: